February 13, 2025

 Pioneer new research

-This is a full-time position with a 12-month service period, with the possibility for yearly renewal dependent upon performance and continued funding.
-The position will start as it becomes available and is open until filled.
+This is a full-time paid position with a 12-month service period, with the possibility for yearly renewal dependent upon performance and continued funding.
+Successful candidates will conduct research to computationally design and/or experimentally characterize novel biomolecules.
+Additional responsibilities include:

 - Mentoring graduate and undergraduate students